 Since it began in 2000, Mental Health First Aid Australia has been committed to evaluating its training programs using rigorous, scientific studies.
 Listed here are studies that evaluated MHFA training and have been published in peer-reviewed academic journals.
-A number of these evaluations were conducted by MHFA or by the Population Mental Health Group led by Professor Tony Jorm at the University of Melbourne.
+A number of these evaluations were conducted by MHFA or by the Population Mental Health Group at the University of Melbourne.
 Evaluation studies have also been conducted by independent organisations.

 These evaluations consistently show that MHFA training is associated with improved knowledge of mental illnesses and their treatments, knowledge of appropriate first aid strategies, and confidence in providing first aid to individuals with mental illness, benefits which are maintained over time.
 Some studies have also shown improved mental health in those who attend the training, decreases in stigmatising attitudes and increases in the amount and type of support provided to others.

 - Morgan AJ, Ross A, Reavley NJ.
 Systematic review and meta-analysis of Mental Health First Aid training: Effects on knowledge, stigma, and helping behaviour.
 PLOS Journal.
 2018; 13 (5).
 Full text

 - A Feasibility Trial of Mental Health First Aid First Nations: Acceptability, Cultural Adaptation, and Preliminary Outcomes, 2018

 Crooks CV, Lapp A, Auger M, van der Woerd K, Snowshoe A, Rogers BJ, Tsuruda S, Caron C. A Feasibility Trial of Mental Health First Aid First Nations: Acceptability, Cultural Adaptation, and Preliminary Outcomes.
 American Journal of Community Psychology.
 2018; Mar 25.
 Full text